letxbe/letxbe/README.md

 We are working to make every error explicit and documented.
 For the moment, there are chances that you encounter not-documented and/or not-explicit errors.

+#### Too large files
+Files exceeding 100MB cannot be posted for the moment due to Tornado limitations.
+We are working to support larger files.

 ## Report an issue

 Use github default issue tracker or contact us via email at